thgossler/azdo-wi-creator/README.md

 3. **Protection**: By default, the tool refuses to update work items without the `azdo-wi-creator` tag
 4. **State Preservation**: When updating, the State field is preserved (not reset to "New")
 5. **Multiple Area Paths**: Each area path specified creates a separate work item with the same details
+6. **Multiple Projects**: Work items are grouped by project for efficient processing

 ## Examples